Bernard Vorhaus

-Bernard Vorhaus (December 25, 1904 – November 23, 2000) was an American film director of Austrian descent, born in New York City.
-His father was born in Kraków, then part of Austria-Hungary.
-Vorhaus spent many decades living in the UK.
-Early in his career, he worked as a screenwriter, and co-produced the film The Singing City.
-He was blacklisted in Hollywood for his communist sympathies, and returned to England, where he resumed his career.
-Known, alongside Michael Powell, for his quota quickies, Vorhaus also worked in Europe.
+Bernard Vorhaus (December 25, 1904 – November 23, 2000) was an American film director and screenwriter of Austrian heritage, best known for his work in both Hollywood and the United Kingdom.
+Born in New York City, he was the son of an immigrant father from Kraków.

+Vorhaus began his career as a screenwriter and later co-produced the German musical film The Singing City.
+He established himself in Britain during the 1930s, becoming recognized for producing and directing quota quickies alongside contemporaries such as Michael Powell.

+During the post-war era, Vorhaus was blacklisted in Hollywood for alleged communist sympathies.
+As a result, he returned to England and continued his work in European cinema.

 Career

 Vorhaus was the son of a lawyer and studied at Harvard University.
-He was influenced by his sister Amy in her work on film scenarios for silent pictures to become involved with filmmaking.
-He directed a total of 32 movies and reportedly was an influence to future film director David Lean, some of whose work as a film editor early in his career was on Vorhaus pictures.
+His sister Amy's work on film scenarios for silent pictures influenced him to become involved in filmmaking.
+He directed a total of 32 movies and reportedly was an influence on future film director David Lean, some of whose early work as a film editor was on Vorhaus pictures.

 He worked steadily as a screenwriter in Hollywood while in his twenties for such studios as Columbia Pictures and Fox Studios but wanted to direct movies.
 He eventually decided to move to England and began directing quota quickies, such as The Last Journey (1935).

 After attaining success in England, Vorhaus moved back to the U.S. and began working at Republic Pictures, directing B-movies.
 He also worked in the US Army Air Force with their motion picture unit during World War II.
-He was blacklisted in 1951, as a consequence of the hearings conducted by the House Un-American Activities Committee.
+He was blacklisted in 1951 because of the hearings conducted by the House Un-American Activities Committee.

 Vorhaus had already moved to Europe at that time and directed a few minor films while there.
 He finally returned to England and retired from the film business.
-Unlike contemporaries Joseph Losey and Cy Endfield, who were also on the blacklist, he founded a company Domar Industries, a business specializing in house renovations.
+Unlike contemporaries Joseph Losey and Cy Endfield, who were also on the blacklist, he founded a company, Domar Industries, a business specializing in house renovations.
 When Lean mentioned him as an early influence in 1985, it led to a selection of Vorhaus films to be restored by the National Film and Television Archive to go along with retrospectives.

 Personal life

-Vorhaus had two children, Gwyn and David. the latter was a bass player and electronic music pioneer who worked under the name White Noise.
+Vorhaus had two children, Gwyn and David.
+The latter is a bass player and electronic music pioneer who works under the name White Noise.